Jean-Henri Fabre: Biography

 Fabre was a popular teacher, physicist, chemist and botanist.
 However, he is probably best known for his findings in the field of entomology, the study of insects, and is considered by many to be the father of modern entomology.
-Much of his enduring popularity is due to his marvellous teaching ability and his manner of writing about the lives of insects in biographical form, which he preferred to a clinically detached, journalistic mode of recording.
+Much of his enduring popularity is due to his teaching ability and his manner of writing about the lives of insects in biographical form, which he preferred to a clinically detached, journalistic mode of recording.
 In doing so he combined what he called "my passion for scientific truth" with keen observations and an engaging, colloquial style of writing.
 Fabre (translated) wrote:

 Others again have reproached me with my style, which has not the solemnity, nay, better, the dryness of the schools.
 They fear lest a page that is read without fatigue should not always be the expression of the truth.
 Were I to take their word for it, we are profound only on condition of being obscure.